 The easiest way, of course, is to adopt some of the traditional family activities and devotions for celebrating Advent.
 But there are more public ways to help revive interest in Advent.
 Instead of greeting your friends with "Merry Christmas" before Christmas Eve, why not wish them a "Blessed Advent"?
 Most Catholics (even those who do not celebrate Advent outside of Sunday Mass) will understand, and the greeting could become a teaching opportunity for other Christians who do not celebrate Advent.
 (You could, for instance, print out copies of my article on The Season of Advent in the Catholic Church and distribute them to people who are unfamiliar with Advent.)

-If you're planning a Christmas party, either at home or at work, consider holding it at some point during the 12 days of Christmas, from Christmas to Epiphany.
+If you're planning a Christmas party, either at home or at work, consider holding it at some point during the Twelve Days of Christmas, from Christmas to Epiphany.
 That helps others to understand that the Christmas season starts, not ends, with Christmas--and, again, it gives you an opportunity to explain to them that Advent is a period of preparation for Christ's Nativity.

 Waiting until Gaudete Sunday--or, better yet, Christmas Eve--to put up your Christmas tree can help others who see the tree in your window to understand that Christmas didn't begin after Thanksgiving.
 And not taking the Christmas tree down until January 7--likely long after your neighbors have tossed theirs to the curb--helps others to understand that Christmas didn't end on Christmas Day.